awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.FullLoad.md

 # Full\-load task settings<a name="CHAP_Tasks.CustomizingTasks.TaskSettings.FullLoad"></a>

-Full\-load settings include the following:
+Full\-load settings include the following\.
+For information about how to use a task configuration file to set task settings, see [Task settings example](CHAP_Tasks.CustomizingTasks.TaskSettings.md#CHAP_Tasks.CustomizingTasks.TaskSettings.Example)\.
 + To indicate how to handle loading the target at full\-load startup, specify one of the following values for the `TargetTablePrepMode` option:
   +  `DO_NOTHING` – Data and metadata of the existing target table aren't affected\.
   +  `DROP_AND_CREATE` – The existing table is dropped and a new table is created in its place\.